radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 7. Click **Save**.

-8. Since the group members are returned with their ObjectID (comprising the DN), you must make sure the corresponding virtual view of Azure AD users is also based on ObjectID.
+8. Since the group members are returned with their ObjectID (comprising the DN), you must make sure the corresponding virtual view of Entra ID users is also based on ObjectID.
 The default graphapi.orx schema and graphapi.dvx virtual view are based on userPrincipalName not ObjectID.
 To change the default schema, open graphapi.orx in Main Control Panel > Context Builder tab > Schema Manager sub-tab (it is listed on the Custom Schemas tab).

 9. Right-click on the Users object and choose Edit Primary Key.